Skip to content

 Flights

-• Direct flights are in general more expensive, but they can be less stressful for small children.
-When searching for flights, do some research on the airline’s website to see what they can offer your children.
+• Direct flights are generally more expensive but can be less stressful when travelling with small children.
+When searching for flights, check the airline’s website to learn what services they offer for children.

-• Do some research on what services the airline can offer you.
-Do they offer strollers at the airport, facilities to warm bottles, baby changing stations, bassinets, kids entertainment, kids meals, special seats, priority boarding etc. Some airlines offer spare nappies for emergencies.
+• Research the airline’s family-friendly services.
+Do they provide strollers at the airport, facilities to warm bottles, baby-changing stations, bassinets, kids’ entertainment, kids’ meals, special seats, priority boarding, etc.?
+Some airlines even carry spare nappies for emergencies.

 • Compare airlines to find the best luggage allowance options.
-Also, make sure you know from what age a child will pay for a full seat on the airline.
+Additionally, confirm the age at which a child is required to pay for a full seat on the airline

 Unaccompanied Minors